VOLUNTEER IN AUSTRALIA

 We spent 7 months in Australia, and had the opportunity to wwoof in several places around the country.
 Our hosts were all nice and helpful people, we spent hours talking about Australian and French cultures,… Read more “Unforgettable experience !”

 Search for Hosts using our Website or Mobile App

-Host profiles provide members with names, contact details and a description of each host property, as well as the work to be done and what kind of accommodation and meals are provided.
+Host profiles provide members with names, contact details, a description and map location of each host property with reviews and photos, as well as the skills you can learn and the kind of living arrangements and types of meals provided.

 Our hosts practice sustainable land care: organics, bio-dynamics or permaculture.

 Choose the host that interests you, contact them and offer to help out.
-Volunteer for 4 to 6 hours each day (schedule of days and hours to be worked out with the Host prior to your arrival) and in return your host will provide all of your meals and snacks and accommodation, often in their home.
+Volunteer for 4 to 6 hours each day (schedule of days and hours to be arranged with the Host prior to your arrival) and in return you will live with your host, often in their home.
 Your food will often have been grown on the property.

 WWOOFing is a hands-on way of learning about organic farming and environmental rehabilitation, but that’s not all.

 Leave the tourist trail and see the real Australia, visit unique places off the beaten track, meet the locals, save on travel expenses, add skills to your resume, improve your English and offset your carbon travel footprint at the same time!